olliw42/mLRS/README.md

 - 10 model configurations stored in the mLRS transmitter, selected by "Receiver" number in OpenTx/EdgeTx radios.
 - support of CRSF and ArduPilot passthrough protocol; enables using the Yaapu Telemetry app on standard radios (out of the box, no need for extra dongles!).
 - optimizations for ArduPilot and PX4 autopilot systems.
-- technologies introduced by mLRS (call em mLRS technology):
+- technologies introduced by mLRS:
-    - innovative flow control methodology for smoother and more robustdata flow
+    - innovative flow control for smoother and more robust data flow
     - MavlinkX for reduced packet loss and data compression
 - "except" and "ortho" features
 - support for buzzer, OLED display & five-way button, serial2.